 Fall weather for the Garden was pleasant.
 Temperatures were back within seasonal averages but there was little rainfall.
 November and December were mostly dry and there was no remaining snow cover at the end of year - quite a change from the previous winter and thus ended a year of great temperature contrast between winter and summer.
 It was not the driest year on record - that record belongs to 1910.

-Note 1: Martha was appointed "temporary" curator in April 1933 to work until Oct.
-1st, 1933 for $60 per month.
+Note 1: Martha was appointed "temporary" Curator in April 1933 to work until October 1st, 1933 for $60 per month.
 (Letter of Superintendent Theodore Wirth to the Board of Park Commissioners dated April 18, 1933).
-This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary curator" at the same rate of pay.
+This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary Curator" at the same rate of pay.
 It was not until April 4, 1940 that the position was confirmed permanent.